Sinity/scribe-tap/README.md

 - Appends to daily JSONL logs and maintains one snapshot file per window.
 Log mode `both` (default) keeps a concise key trail alongside snapshots.
 - Flushes snapshot files after periods of idle typing so that the most recent buffer survives compositor or browser crashes.
 - Detects clipboard pastes (Ctrl+V or Shift+Insert) via `wl-paste` or `xclip`.
+- Learns the Hyprland instance signature automatically when running out of session, so `--hypr-user` is rarely required.
 - Zero external dependencies at runtime beyond the compositor tooling you already have.

 ## Building